Places to Visit

-With lockdown restrictions easing, a summer holiday will soon be on the cards and many of us are opting for weekend getaways closer to home.
+With lockdown restrictions easing, a summer holiday will soon be on the cards and many of us are opting for weekend getaways closer to home, otherwise known as the trusty British staycation.
 This summer, why not take this much-needed time off as an opportunity to explore the exquisite British towns?

 Visit Britain's greenest countryside and gaze upon its magnificent scenery.
 The Lake District National Park's area of nearly over 885 square miles has been protected since 1951.
 Live in the great outdoors by biking down through picturesque country lanes or hike across the charming hills.

 Where to stay: Lexington House, Linthwaite House Hotel and Loveday.

 What to see: Windermere, Coniston Water, Keswick and Wastwater.